trivikverma/researchgroup/content/writing/index.md

 We ought to describe the details of our work.
 But describing experimental information, methods and limitations of data is very rarely about a character, event or place and should not be confused with the nature of descriptive writing such as poetry, fiction or journal entries.

 In a persuasive essay, argumentation is typically presented in a way to convince someone of your own opinion.
 Academic writing need not fall for description or persuasion.
 Our job is to present evidence and draw a logical conclusion from a series of arguments supported by the evidence presented.
-There must not be any room for emotion, opinion or influence.
+There must not be any room for emotionally charged statements, opinion or influence.
+Such statements harm your academic credibility, unless you can back them up with proof.

 How then do we connect facts and figures into a coherent story that is devoid of judgment and persuasion?